 Testing the latest features in WordPress

-During our GoDaddy Pro Meetup, we reviewed each of these options and how to locate issues in Gutenberg’s Issue Tracker for testing with Birgit Pauli-Hack of Gutenberg Times, Andy Fragen of Git Updater, and GoDaddy sponsored Gutenberg developer George Mamadashvili.
+During our GoDaddy Pro Meetup, we reviewed how to test the upcoming changes and locate issues in Gutenberg’s Issue Tracker with guests Birgit Pauli-Hack of Gutenberg Times, Andy Fragen of Git Updater, and GoDaddy sponsored Gutenberg developer George Mamadashvili.
 Tune in below for a deep dive into how to use these plugins in conjunction and how to get started testing features in the Gutenberg plugin.

 In addition to installing the Gutenberg plugin from the WordPress plugin directory, there are additional ways to test new features coming to WordPress.